lightningWhite/WeatherAndEMFSensingStation/readme.md

 #### pyranometer.py

 This file uses the ADC to read the voltage from the Apogee SP-110 Pyranometer sensor.
-This sensor will output a volage between 0 and 250 mV where each mV represents 5.0 W m^-2.
+This sensor will output a voltage between 0 and 250 mV where each mV represents 5.0 W m^-2.

 According to the sensor's documentation, full sunlight should yield a total